rolandmueller/bigdata/cloud_deployment.md

     You can get them, e.g. from [Hetzner](https://www.hetzner.com/cloud) or [Digitalocean](https://www.digitalocean.com/products/droplets) or from any of the cloud hyperscalers (e.g., AWS, Azure, Google Cloud).
 Hetzner is a German cloud provider with very competitive pricing.
 If you get the GitHub Student Developer Pack, you get a Digitalocean $200 credit for 60 days.
 However, Hetzner has better prices than Digitalocean.

     [Hetzner](https://docs.hetzner.com/cloud/apps/list/docker-ce/) and [Digitalocean](https://marketplace.digitalocean.com/apps/docker) offer Docker CE apps, that means servers, where Docker is already pre-installed.
 When you create a VPS, you should select the Docker CE app, so that you do not have to install Docker on the server by yourself.
-If you have a VPS without preinstalled Docker, you can follow this instruction.
+If you have a VPS without preinstalled Docker, you can follow the installation instruction on the Docker website, e.g. for [installing Docker on a Ubuntu Server](https://docs.docker.com/engine/install/ubuntu/.
 Digitalocean has even a [CapRover app](https://marketplace.digitalocean.com/apps/caprover).
 After creating a VPS, write down the IP address and the root password of your VPS.

 2. A domain name